medfreeman/nuxt-netlify-cms-module/README.md

 #### Netlify CMS customizations

+This module will look for Netlify CMS customizations in \*.js files contained in Netlify CMS module config folder and subfolders, and include them in the CMS build.

 These are of two kinds, [Custom Previews](https://www.netlifycms.org/docs/customization/) and [Custom Widgets](https://www.netlifycms.org/docs/custom-widgets/).

 :information_source: The global variable `CMS` is available to these javascript files to reference the CMS object.